Flood Products

 5. Know your flood resistance from your flood resilience

-A combination of flood resistance measures (those designed to keep floodwater out, e.g. barriers, drain sealers and anti-flood air bricks) and resilience measures (those designed to reduce damage when water enters, e.g. as sump pumps, raised electrics and water-resistant building materials) offers the best way to protect your property and minimise recovery costs.
+A combination of flood resistance and resilience measures offer the best way to protect your property and minimise recovery costs.

 Flood resistance measures